nccgroup/sobelow/x.README.md

     $ mix help sobelow

 ## Updates

-When scanning a project, Sobelow makes an HTTP request to determine the most recent available version, and will print an alert if a new version is available.
-This will only happen once per 24 hours, per project.
-Sobelow validates this time by creating a `.sobelow` file in the root of the scanned project.
+When scanning a project, Sobelow will occasionally check for updates, and will print an alert if a new version is available.
+Sobelow keeps track of the last update-check by creating a `.sobelow` file in the root of the scanned project.

 If this functionality is not desired, the `--private` flag can be used with the scan.